KagariSoft/renxel/README.md

 ### Important!

 Yo need generate a Ren'Py translation first, then you can use this script to generate file.
+No delete the out folder or the folders inside out folder.

 ## What i need delete in tl folder?